Chapter 9: Statements Summary and Error Checking

 - added columns must be either nullable or have a default value

-The The delete analyzer sets up a scope for the table being deleted and the validates the WHERE clause if present against that scope.
-Additionally we verify that the table actually was defined and is not a view.
+The delete analyzer sets up a scope for the table being deleted and then validates the WHERE clause, if present, against that scope.
+Additionally, we verify that the table actually was defined and is not a view.

 optional clauses (e.g. LIMIT

 with those same helper methods.
-Expression fragments are evaluated just as
+Expression fragments are evaluated similarly as

 in a select statement.

-The We check that the table exists and then we walk the columns and the value list to make sure they are valid for the table.
-Also we cannot insert into a view.
+We check that the table exists and then we walk the columns and the value list to make sure they are valid for the table.
+Also, we cannot insert into a view.

 Details: